StanfordDataCompressionClass/notes/src/homeworks/HW1.md

 3. [5 points] Now run gzip on the file (command: `gzip < HWs/HW1/sherlock.txt > HWs/HW1/sherlock.txt.gz`) and report the size of the gzip file (`sherlock.txt.gz`).
 What happens if you run our Huffman compressor on the gzipped file above?
 Do you see any further reduction in size?
 Why/why not?

 You will observe that gzip does significantly better than the Huffman coding, even if we ignore the overhead from part 3.
-One of the reasons for this is because gzip compresses data in blocks instead of at the level of single-symbol like we implemented problem.
+One of the reasons for this is because gzip compresses data in blocks instead of at the level of single-symbol like we implemented in the problem.
 This is because gzip uses a more sophisticated algorithm called LZ77.
 LZ77 is a lossless compression algorithm that is based on the observation that many files contain repeated patterns.
 LZ77 uses a sliding window to find repeated patterns and replaces them with a pointer to the location of the pattern.
 This is a very powerful technique that is used in many compression algorithms.
 We will study LZ77 in more detail in future class and next homework.

 ### Q4: Shannon Code(s) (*30 points*)